Well Pumps Ellenton

-For well pumps in Ellenton, Florida look to the professionals at Water-Pro.
-Well pumps occasionally require repair or replacement.
-Whether you need your well pump repaired or replaced in Ellenton, the professionals at Water-Pro have the expertise to do the job properly the first time.
-Since 1981 the professionals at Water-Pro have helped private well owners in Manatee, Sarasota and Charlotte counties keep their well pumps working efficiently.
-We specialize in Submersible Pumps, Surface or Jet Pumps and all other key components of an efficient water well system including Pressure Tanks.
-The Florida aquifer is one of the largest in the world and our service area is served by the Intermediate Aquifer System.
+Water-Pro is proud to provide well pumps in Ellenton and surrounding areas.
+Whether you need your well pump repaired or replaced, the professionals at Water-Pro have the expertise to do the job properly the first time.
+When we arrive, we will diagnose your system to determine the right course of action.
+We specialize in Submersible Pumps, Surface or Jet Pumps and all other key components of an efficient well water system including Pressure Tanks.

 Yes, self-priming pumps, especially a centrifugal pump needs to have their casings filled with water to properly function.
 Once this is done it will not be necessary to repeat this process.

-As the name would imply submersible well pumps operate below the water level in your water well.
-Submersible pumps are designed to push water from your well to the surface.
+A submersible well pump operates below the water level in your water well.
+These pumps push water from your well to the surface.
 Depending on the output required, pumps can vary in size.
 The size of the unit is based on what the peak demand of your household water consumption requires.
 Submersible pumps house a hermetically sealed motor encased in a 2 to 4-foot cylinder that is 3 to 5 inches in diameter.
 When the systems pressure switch is on, the motor engages and drives an impeller that spins, pushing water through the pump body to the surface.
-The water is then stored in a pressure tank for future use.
+Then the water goes into a pressure tank until used within your household.

 II.
 Surface – Jet Pumps

-One of the most common well pumps for shallow wells is a surface or jet pump.
+A surface or jet pump is one of the most common well pumps for shallow wells.
 Unlike submersible pumps, jet pumps are mounted above the well.
 They are often contained in a well house but can also be in the home.
-Whereas a submersible pump pushes water to the surface from within the well, a jet pump utilizes suction to draw water up from the well.
-Jet pumps use atmospheric pressure which creates a vacuum which draws the water up.
-This is not unlike how a straw works.
+Jet pumps use atmospheric pressure which creates a vacuum which draws the water up from the well.
 Jet pumps have an electric motor that drives an impeller or centrifugal pump.
 Water is drawn through a narrow opening in the front of the impeller where it is constricted.
 Much like a nozzle on a garden hose, this causes the speed of the water to increase.
-As water leaves the jet a vacuum is created which sucks more water from the well.
-Because they use water to “draw” water jet pumps require priming or the need to be filled with water in order to work properly.
+As water leaves the jet, a vacuum is created which sucks more water from the well.
+Because they use water to “draw” water, jet pumps require priming or the need to be filled with water in order to work properly.